top of page

 Once approved, get your Known Traveler Number (KTN), add it to your airline reservations and start saving time in screening.”

 Ready to sign up for TSA PreCheck?
-I suggest to first check whether any credit cards you have or intend to get cover the cost of TSA Pre-Check.
+I suggest first checking whether any credit cards you have or intend to get cover the cost of TSA PreCheck.
 If not, click here to access the online application.

 Hack 3: Airport Lounges

 Airport lounges are clutch!
-They can be especially useful on long layovers (for example, if you need to rest/shower or desire a beverage / some refreshments), and certain lounge access also includes access to other airport amenities, such as spas, gaming centers, restaurants, shops and more!
+They can be especially useful on long layovers (for example, if you need to rest, shower or desire some refreshments), and certain lounge access also includes access to other airport amenities, such as spas, gaming centers, restaurants, shops and more!

-For example, in 2020, I had an especially long and overnight layover in Kiev, Ukraine.
-I considered going out for a night on the town to explore Kiev but was completely tired and needed to reset.
+For example, in 2020, I had an especially long layover in Kyiv, Ukraine.
+I considered going out for a night on the town to explore Kyiv but was completely tired and needed to reset.
 Not a problem.
-I had access to several airport lounges in Kiev, including one that was 24 hours and had showers.
+I had access to several airport lounges in Kyiv, including one that was 24 hours and had showers.

-Photos taken at Boryspil International Airport - Kiev, Ukraine
+Photos taken at Boryspil International Airport - Kyiv, Ukraine

 I’ve now made it a habit to check for lounge access when I travel.
-Sometimes, even a 10 minute stop in for a beverage or snack is nice, especially if you’re flying with a “nickel-and-dime" carrier.
+Sometimes, even a 10-minute visit for a snack or beverage is nice, especially if you’re flying with a “nickel-and-dime" carrier.
 Better yet, a quick complimentary manicure or chair/foot massage is definitely always in order.
+Yes, my airport lounge access through Priority Pass gives me access to select airport spas!
+Wanna learn more about airport lounge access, check out "Travel Tip: Level Up Your Travel Game with Airport Lounges."

 And just know that Hacks 1 & 2 will give you more time to enjoy all the comforts of airport lounges (Hack 3) and other complimentary amenities! #TravelLux